Azure-Samples/serviceconnector-webapp-postgresql-django/README.md

 Switch back to the browser tab or window for the web app you created in a previous section.

-Select Configuration (under Settings on the left side), then select Resource Connector at the top of the page.
-(If you cannot see the Resource Connector button, please use this link)
+Select Service Connector (Preview) (under Settings on the left side).

-Use the Resource Connection button to create a connection.
-Each connection will generate a set of settings in the Application settings (which are expected by the djangoapp sample).
+Click create button to create a connection.
+Each connection will generate a set of settings which can be accessed as environment variables in WebApp application.
 Select the following values (Please make sure you use DB as the connection name):

 |  Field   | Value  |
 |  ----  | ----  |